Dana Hooshmand’s Resume

 Pilgrim Coffee — Founder (2015-2016)

-I created and developed (myself as haphazard developer) an app for coffee lovers, a global community-built map of specialty coffee sites around the world.
+I created and developed (myself as a haphazard developer) an app for coffee lovers, a global community-built map of specialty coffee sites around the world.
 I grew it to 5000 monthly users within six months.

-I sunsetted Pilgrim Coffee after I got divorced, to be honest, as I didn’t want to look at it (0r any vestige of my former life) anymore.
+I sunsetted Pilgrim Coffee after I got divorced, to be honest, as I didn’t want to look at it (or any vestige of my former life) anymore.
 Here’s my story of “Zero to App Store in 60 Days“.

 Eureka Watch Company — Founder (2014-2016)

-I created a fashion brand watch (it just had one hand!) and built a profitable side hustle, but it was too much hassle so I wound it down… pun intended only in retrospect.
+I created a fashion brand watch (it just had one hand!) and built a profitable side hustle, but it was too much hassle, so I wound it down… pun intended only in retrospect.
 Here’s the Indiegogo campaign.

 B.Prive Lingerie — Co-Founder/COO (2014-2015)

-I helped launch a custom rapid manufactured made-to-measure high-end lingerie brand.
-My business partner Margot Balch and I are good friends but realised we have different working styles, so I sold my stake to her so she could do it her way.
+I helped launch a custom, rapid-manufactured, made-to-measure high-end lingerie brand.
+My business partner Margot Balch and I are good friends, but realised we have different working styles, so I sold my stake to her so she could do it her way.
 Was a fun project, but it made lingerie seem mundane, sadly!

 Unity Asset Management — Director/COO (2012-14)

-I ran operations for a boutique and private Hong Kong-based family office / investment advisory firm with US$1B AUM at its height.
+I ran operations for a boutique and private Hong Kong-based family office/investment advisory firm with US$1B AUM at its height.

 Finance/investment was interesting, but my boss and all her clients were not good people who frequently operated outside the law (and ethics).
 It was a toxic environment that put me off the industry.
 I learned what I could about finance (TL;DR: Just invest in index funds) and quit.